apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 ### Casting Intervals

-To cast INTERVAL data use the following syntax:
+To cast interval data to the INTERVALDAY or INTERVALYEAR types use the following syntax:

-    CAST (column_name AS INTERVAL)
     CAST (column_name AS INTERVAL DAY)
     CAST (column_name AS INTERVAL YEAR)